menandmice/micetro_docs/guides/user-manual/dhcp_scopes.rst

 .. meta::
-   :description: How to manage DHCP scopes in the Men&Mice Management Console
+   :description: How to manage DHCP scopes in the Micetro by Men&Mice Management Console
-   :keywords: management, console, DHCP, scopes
+   :keywords: DHCP management, DHCP scopes

 .. _dhcp-scopes: